Public Transport in Botswana

-Away from the highways, the road conditions deteriorate rapidly.
-There’s not much in the way of secondary roads and you can go from tarmac to thick sand in a few hundred metres.
-Particularly sandy sections include the access roads around Mabuasehube Game Reserve and the Kgalagadi, the Xade Gate road into the Central Kalahari, the main entrance road into Nxai Pan National Park, the road north of Maun to Moremi, and pretty much everything from the Savuti region to the Chobe River.
+Away from the highways, road conditions deteriorate rapidly.
+There’s not much in the way of secondary roads, and you can go from tarmac to thick sand in a few hundred meters.
+Especially sandy sections include the access roads around Mabuasehube Game Reserve and the Kgalagadi, the Xade Gate road into the Central Kalahari, the main entrance road into Nxai Pan National Park, the road north of Maun to Moremi, and pretty much everything from the Savuti region to the Chobe River.

 An unusual route, and perhaps the sandiest of all, is the north-south track between Khutse Game Reserve and the Central Kalahari.
 It’s about 230km/142mi of deep sand from Khutse to Xade Gate and shouldn’t be attempted lightly.

 Botswana is well equipped for self-drivers, but there are long distances between parks, lodges, campsites, and towns, so traveling by road can be time-consuming.
 Fortunately, much of northern Botswana is land dedicated to conservation.
 Even when driving outside the national parks, wildlife roams free, so the opportunities to see animals en route between locations are abundant.